Frequently Asked Questions

 Please note that submission of the CID does not constitute an application for Step 3.
 You must complete and submit the online application and fees each time you need to apply.

 Yes, but you may incur a change fee from Prometric.

 If you are unable to keep your testing appointment on the scheduled date(s) or at the scheduled location, you may change your date(s) or center by following the instructions on your Scheduling Permit for contacting Prometric.
 You will need to provide your Prometric Confirmation Number when you cancel and reschedule.
 A fee may be charged if you change your appointment, depending upon how much notice you provide when making the change.
 See the appointment change fee information posted on the USMLE website for detailed information.

 You can take the exam at any Prometric test center in the United States or its territories.
 You can schedule and take your two testing days on consecutive or non-consecutive days.
-However, Step 3 FIP must be taken first, followed by Step 3 ACM.
+However, Step 3 Day 1 must be taken first, followed by Step 3 Day 2.
 Your exam days may be no more than 14 calendar days apart, and you must schedule both test dates with Prometric at the same time and at the same center.

-Yes, if you are unable to take the test within your eligibility period, a one-time contiguous 3-month extension to your eligibility period is possible.
+If you are unable to take the test within your eligibility period, a one-time contiguous 3-month extension to your eligibility period is possible.
 (Note: "Contiguous" means that the start date of the eligibility extension immediately follows the end date of your eligibility period.)
 Your request can only be submitted after your original scheduling permit is available and must be received no later than 25 days after the end of your original eligibility period.
+There is a $70 non-refundable processing fee for an extension.
 See the Eligibility Extension instructions found here.

 You can print another copy of your permit by going to the Step 3 Candidate Website.

 It is recommended that you print a copy of your scheduling permit before your test date and keep it handy, in case you have any technical problems with the Candidate website on your testing day(s).